NFDI4Culture/WB2JN-book-template/design.md

 ## Text part

+Attributes or text needed (this is not so easy):

+  - Header in page
+  - Textteil ID
-  - Name
+  - body text
-  - ist dokumentiert in: [Textteil]

 ## Room